dushyg/findFalcone/README.md

 ## Documentation

-Various methods and classes from the code and its usage has been documented using compodoc tool.
-Documentation can be accessed using the docs link in application header in production mode.
+Various methods and classes from the code and their usage has been documented using compodoc tool.
-Documentation can also be served locally using the command 'npm run serve:doc' and opening up http://127.0.0.1:8080
+Documentation can be served locally using the command 'npm run serve:doc' and opening up http://127.0.0.1:8080

 ## Angular onPush Change Detection

-The application uses onPush change detection strategy for various components avoid unncessary re-renders.
+The application uses onPush change detection strategy for various components to avoid unncessary re-renders.

-## Lazy loading 'result module'
+## Lazy loading 'finder board' & 'result module'

-To improve initial page load times, this application makes use of angular lazy loading feature so that any code from a feature module is downloaded only when it is needed (that feature is used by the user for the first time)
+To improve initial page load times, this application makes use of angular lazy loading feature so that any code from a feature module is downloaded only after the initial application is downloaded and bootstrapped.

+Also all lazy loaded modules in the application have been preloaded using PreloadAllModules routing strategy so that these files are already downloaded before user access them.

 ## Webpack bundle analyzer

-This project uses webpack-bundle-analyzer to monitor size of various code modules / artifacts
+This project uses webpack-bundle-analyzer to monitor size of various code modules / artifacts.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run dev:ssr` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-In order to serve the documentation generated by compodocs library, the application will start http-server with 'npm start' command.
-This is because 'ng serve' command by default uses webpack-dev-server which serves the application from memory and does not serve the dist directory which contains documentation code.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Building just the code using Angular CLI
+## Just building the code using Angular CLI

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `build:ssr` to build the project.
+The build artifacts will be stored in the `dist/findingFalcone` directory.

 ## Further help with Angular CLI